Skip to content

 young female wearing glasses sitting at desk staring off in the distance looking stressed

-Burnout costs Australian business $14 billion every year, but many managers don’t know how to prevent it or how to help when it happens.
+Burnout costs Australian business $14 billion every year, opens in a new tab, but many managers don’t know how to prevent it or how to help when it happens.
 Learn what burnout is, how to stop it, and the kind of support you can offer your team when they need extra help.

-Labelled an “occupational phenomenon” by the World Health Organisation (WHO), burnout is caused by severe workplace stress and results in a chronic lack of energy and interest in your job, and an inability to be effective at work.
+Labelled an “occupational phenomenon” by the World Health Organisation, opens in a new tab (WHO), burnout is caused by severe workplace stress and results in a chronic lack of energy and interest in your job, and an inability to be effective at work.

 A 2022 Work Trends report by Microsoft showed that Australians experience burnout more than the global average with 62% of employees reporting symptoms.